epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 ## Cmd 6 from a Raspberry Pi read status bits

-I2C1 can be used by the host to read the local status bits.
+The local host can read status bits.

-0. DTR readback timeout
-1. twi transmit fail
-2. DTR readback not match
-3. host lockout

 ```
 python3